Scotland 1 Northern Ireland 1

 Northern Ireland play next week against Wales in Belfast and on Thursday 19th March Scotland meet the Republic of Ireland at Home Park in Dublin.

-Scotland: Heragathy, K. Sneddon, Cameron ( capt), Gamble, Williamson, McConville, Sharples, Scott, Owen, B. Sneddon, Ocholi.
+Scotland: Heraghty, K. Sneddon, Cameron ( capt), Gamble, Williamson, McConville, Sharples, Neil, Owen, B. Sneddon, Ocholi.

 Subs used: Newton, Reid, Harkins and Graham.